kscheltema/100-days-of-code/log.md

  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

           ### Day 64 August 29, 2022.
  **Today's Progress:** I am, working through a guide on Python for Windows.
+In fCC JavaScript i practised a bit of Object Orientated programing.
  **Thoughts:** On to the next language to study, after the Python assesment.
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.